 Corruption in the local Council is at the centre of enquiries which are complicated with the suspicious death of a taxi driver who is linked with Gibson.

 The Green Man pub becomes the battleground as the Underground slowly reveal themselves as the only group that can stop the town centre being demolished to make way for a new shopping complex.

-You can also download this book from my publishers: Smashwords
+You can download a preview and this book from my publishers: Smashwords.

 More from the The Inspector Winwood Series